Slow Flow Yoga with the Alexander Technique

-Cost £7 pay as you go or £35 for the block of 6 sessions.
+Cost £7.50 pay as you go or £37.00 for the block of 6 sessions.
 The class will be on rain or shine.
 Please wear appropriate clothing for the weather on the day.
-No need to bring mats as all the poses are in standing.
+No need to bring mats in the winter as all the poses are in standing.
 Summer time please bring along yoga mats for sitting and lying down poses.

-Payment is preferred to be made by bank transfer or Paypal.
-Please register by emailing email@example.com or use this contact form
+Payment can be made by bank transfer, credit card, Paypal or cash.
+Please register by emailing firstname.lastname@example.org or use this contact form

 Private sessions also available in person or on-line via video link.
-Please email to book your individual session at firstname.lastname@example.org
+Please phone or email to discuss your individual requirements.

 This is a live recording of a lady's experience of this class who suffered from knee and joint pain.